openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Verification Endpoint

-> An endpoint used to request the Event Transmitter transmit a Verification Event over an Event Stream.
+> An endpoint used to request the Event Transmitter to transmit a Verification Event over an Event Stream.

 An Event Transmitter MAY use the same URLs as endpoints for multiple Event